William N. Fenton

-William N. Fenton (December 15, 1908 – June 17, 2005) was an American scholar and writer known for his extensive studies of Iroquois history and culture.
+William Nelson Fenton (December 15, 1908 – June 17, 2005) was an American scholar and writer known for his extensive studies of Haudenosaunee history and culture.
 He started his studies of the Iroquois in the 1930s and published a number of significant works over the following decades.
 His final work was published in 2002.
 During his career, Fenton was director of the New York State Museum and a professor of anthropology at the State University of New York.

 Early career (1908–1955)

 Fenton was born William Nelson Fenton in New Rochelle, New York, in 1908.
 The Fenton family had had interactions with the Seneca people since the 1860s.
-He grew up in the west of New York State, where the Seneca had their traditional territory.
+He grew up in western New York, where the Seneca had their traditional territory.
 After attending local schools, he studied at Dartmouth College, where he graduated in 1931.
 He went on for graduate study and earned a doctorate in anthropology from Yale University in 1937.
 (From 1935 until he received his doctorate in 1937, Fenton was also a community worker for the New York Indian Service.
 He mainly worked on the Tonawanda Reservation).

 During the 1930s, Fenton lived among the Seneca in western New York, becoming fluent in their language and doing field studies.
 The Seneca nation adopted Fenton into the Hawk clan on January 26, 1934.
-This was the same clan that had adopted Lewis Henry Morgan.
+This was the same clan that had adopted Lewis Morgan.

-Fenton soon became known as a leader of studies of the Iroquois.
-Fenton wrote a number of position papers during the 1940s and 1950s that outlined problems and issues relating to Iroquois studies which required further work.
-He encouraged other students of the Iroquois to meet and discuss issues of concern in the field, notably in meetings at Red House in New York.
+Fenton soon became known as a leader of studies of the Haudenosaunee.
+Fenton wrote a number of position papers during the 1940s and 1950s that outlined problems and issues relating to Haudenosaunee studies which required further work.
+He encouraged other students of the Haudenosaunee to meet and discuss issues of concern in the field, notably in meetings at Red House in New York.
 Fenton focused attention on such issues as diversity in culture and connections between northern and southern tribes.

 In his work as an ethnologist with the Smithsonian Institution's Bureau of American Ethnology, Fenton drew attention to existing historic and ethnographic sources.
-During the 1930s and 1940s, Fenton undertook substantial studies of Iroquois music and dance while working at the Smithsonian.
+During the 1930s and 1940s, Fenton undertook substantial studies of Haudenosaunee music and dance while working at the Smithsonian.

-It has been noted that Fenton's career saw profound changes in anthropological methods and how research was perceived, with "the patron-client relationships of anthropologist and "informant" ... greeted with increasing suspicion by young Iroquois after the 1950s".
+It has been noted that Fenton's career saw profound changes in anthropological methods and how research was perceived, with "the patron-client relationships of anthropologist and "informant" ... greeted with increasing suspicion by young Haudenosaunee after the 1950s".
 Furthermore, Fenton's classic work was carried out when "...Iroquois ceremonialists were worried about the potential loss of their knowledge and delighted in having someone who wanted to listen and to record it".